AzizBgBoss/TerrariaDS/README.md

 You can either compile the game yourself (for nightly releases) or wait for stable releases in the Releases page.
 Please check the Tested devices part before starting.

 ### Tested devices:
-- The game should probably work fine on all platforms, the only thing that can vary is speed/graphical glitches (very unlikely)/ability to save and load.
 | System                           | Functionality             | Cons                  | Notes                                                                                                       |
 |----------------------------------|---------------------------|-----------------------|-------------------------------------------------------------------------------------------------------------|
 | Nintendo DSi (TM++)              | Excellent                 | None                  | Make sure to set launcher as Default or Unlaunch                                                            |